|Proper Name||The Border Clans|

 Ancient History of the Kithdari

 The region now known as the Border Clans was once the home of an ancient, powerful and magical race called the Kithdari.
 Their civilization predates the Thullian empire by several centuries.
 They were contemporaries of the Four Kingdoms.
 The Kithdari civilization was an advanced empire with powerful magic and a completely subjegated slave race that served their every whim.
 The Kithdari shaped this slave race to their liking with magic.

-After a thousand years, this civilization suddenly fell to internal conflicts and all the Kithdari vanished.
+After a thousand years, this civilization suddenly fell and all the Kithdari vanished.
 This occurred long before the rise of the Thullian Empire, almost 4000 years ago.
 Scholars and historians are not sure what the ultimate cause of their fall was.
 Several theories have been put forth: plague brought by refugees, landquakes, the whim of the gods, some terrible magical weapon or even that the Kithdari fled to another dimension.
 In the aftermath of this societal collapse, the slave race fled into the Tanlur Mountains and the wildlands of Qeshir.

 Although the Kithdari are no more, they left behind a grand legacy.
 The Kithdari hills are scattered with tremendous ruins.
 Fashioned from a white limestone common to the region, many of these ruins have ancient Kithdari glyphs inscribed on them.
 Some of these ruins are "celestial tombs" where great Kithdari lords are buried.
 Others are fortified buildings and some are strangely crafted rings of stones encircling sunken platforms.
 Strange and powerful Kithdari sorcery still lingers among these ruins... and from what little is known of the Kithdari, their sorcery was much different from the magic practiced by wizards today.
 It is this unique magic, perhaps, that attracted the great mage Karnus to Qeshir so long ago.